mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 Also, most of the macros do not follow best practices.
-Often, necessary parentheses are missing, processing in a preprocessor ends up with redundant casts, or some compile-time constants use too many digits for a value to be exact for a specific type (e.g. `float`).
+Often, necessary parentheses are missing, processing in a preprocessor ends up with redundant casts, or some compile-time constants use too many digits for a value to be exact for a specific type (e.g., `float`).

 ## Lack of consistency